DIPlib/diplib/src/documentation/workplan.md

 -   Random number generation, using the new PCG scheme.

+-   Image I/O (ICS and TIFF formats, the plan is to not support other formats going forward).

 -   An increasing number of filters and operators.

--   Color support.
-More color spaces could be added in time.

 -   Interactive image display, as a separate module DIPviewer.